strace - trace system calls and signals

 - --syscall-limit=limit

-captured.
-Syscalls filtered out via --trace, --trace-path or
+System calls filtered out via --trace, --trace-path or

 --status options are not considered when keeping track of the

-number of syscalls that are captured.
+number of system calls that are captured.

 - --kill-on-exit

-tracer exit. --kill-on-exit is not compatible with
+be detached on cleanup. --kill-on-exit is not compatible with

 -p/--attach options.